John Norton (architect): Work on country residences

 Norton's dramatic designs were completed by 1863 and the extensive re-modelling of Tyntesfield commenced in October.
 The building work took over two years and was completed close to the £70,000 budget allowed for it.
 Reverend Seymour's restrained Regency house had been utterly absorbed, doubled in size and transformed into a soaring Gothic-revival masterpiece bristling with ornamentation born from its diverse construction elements.
 Though quite new, the range of buildings gave the appearance of having grown over a much longer period of time.
 Pinnacles, gables, crenellated towers, stained glass, plain glass and leaded light windows harmonised in a testimony to Norton's visionary skills and balance, and Plucknett's craftmanship.

 The interiors of the vast house were just as breathtaking.
 'Norton's creation was quite extraordinary.
 He had combined the Gothic beauty of holiness with a reverence for nature.
 He created domestic architecture based on the recent collegiate buildings in Oxford.
 Suddenly, too, the tenets of Ruskin and Pugin have become transfixed in stone.'

 Tyntesfield remains at the zenith of Norton's designs but his architectural practice continued the ecclesiastical, country house and suburban output for which he was now rightly celebrated.
 St John the Evangelist's in Middlesbrough dates from 1865.
 Between 1866 and 1875 Norton built and restored parish churches in South Wales: St. David's, Neath,(1866), St. Matthew, Llanelwydd and the parish church of Builth Wells, (1870).
 In 1875, he re-designed the west wall of St. Thomas the Apostle, Redwick, Newport, inserting a large window.

-Norton's occasional forays into suburban architecture, notably Berkeley Square, Clifton, and the Crystal Palace estate designs, re-emerged in 1871 when the south side of Crystal Palace Park was developed and Norton's London practice designed a series of impressive houses.
+Norton's occasional forays into suburban architecture, notably Berkeley Square, Clifton, and the Crystal Palace estate designs, re-emerged in 1871 when the south side of Crystal Palace Park was developed and Norton's London practice designed a series of houses.